 We often hear that in healthcare, cost and quality are not correlated, but from that early experience, I learned that is a misconception.
 The highest quality care is often also the most cost-effective.
 If primary care practices invest in getting people the best care possible and delivering it in the right setting, they will ultimately be able to reduce the likelihood of costly complications.

-In the more recent stages of my career, I have learned that principle holds true for other parts of the healthcare journey, particularly for post-acute care, when need for care is greatest and the risk of readmission and complications is high, and for palliative care when the care setting really matters.
+In the more recent stages of my career, I have learned that principle holds true for other parts of the healthcare journey, particularly for post-acute care, when the need for care is greatest and the risk of readmission and complications is high, and for palliative care when the care setting really matters.

 Over the past several months, getting healthcare at home has become a priority for many people.
 To help care for those with COVID-19, hospitals began providing innovative telehealth solutions to free up their hospital beds and keep vulnerable, at-risk individuals at home.
 This resulted in an explosion of telehealth usage: between April 2019 and April 2020, telehealth claims increased 8,336 percent, while nearly nine million Medicare beneficiaries used telehealth services during the first three months of the pandemic.